cokeSchlumpf/alpakkeer/README.md

 **Note:** The project is under active development and not ready for use yet.

-Alpakkeer is an opinionated toolkit to build, run and monitor light-weight integration applications (not necessarily) based on [Akka Streams](https://doc.akka.io/docs/akka/current/stream/index.html) and [Alpakka](https://doc.akka.io/docs/alpakka/current/index.html).
+Alpakkeer is an opinionated toolkit to build, run and operate light-weight integration applications based on [Akka Streams](https://doc.akka.io/docs/akka/current/stream/index.html) and [Alpakka](https://doc.akka.io/docs/alpakka/current/index.html).

 Alpakkeer can be used with a Java or a Scala DSL.